OlivierLaflamme/cgo_ReflectedDLL/README.md

-Go combined with reflection dll technology
+Go combined with reflection dll

 Reflective dll technology has been around for a long time, please Google it for the principle and so on.
 I'm too lazy to write here.